OP-TEE/optee_os/README.md

 ```
 (gdb) set architecture arm
 ```
-The `run_qemu.sh` script set qemu wait for a gdb connection.
+The script`run_qemu.sh`  sets qemu to wait for a gdb connection.
 Skip the `(qemu) c` step above, and connect to qemu from gdb:
 ```
 (gdb) target remote localhost:1234
 ...